-To get this free Bike Trail Chart, click on one of the 4 buttons Mountain Biking – Park Paths – Rail Trails or BMX Parks above, or on the green box in the margin.
+To get this free Bike Trail Chart, check which of the 4 boxes; Mountain Biking – Park Paths – Rail Trails or BMX Parks you are interesting.

 Tell us what kind of bike riding you favour.
 This right away tells us what type of riding the newsletters in the future should focus on for you.
 Yes, you need to subscribe to our newsletters to get the freebie.

-Next check your email inbox for one of those confirmation emails (so that I know you’re a real person –with a bike).
-Once you’ve done that, you will be taken to a web page with the PDF link.
+Next check your email inbox for one of those confirmation emails (so that I know you’re a real person –with a bike and not a robot bike).
+Once you’ve done that, a link to a OBT webpage will show you how to download the chart.

 Now I encourage you to stay subscribed to the newsletter, because with each new issue I will have a link to an updated version of this chart.